dstegelman/django-mail-queue/docs/source/usage.rst

     new_message.to_address = "someone@example.com"
     new_message.from_address = "hello@example.com"
     new_message.content = "Mail content"
-    new_message.save()
+    new_message.app = "Name of your App that is sending the email." new_message.save()

 When save is called, Django will immediately try to send the email.
 Should it fail, it will be marked as unsent,